seatim/birdclef2023/README.md

     python train_classifier.py -i data/train_images.m5.M5/ -B '' -D ''

+### Combined directory

-Note, the training program will copy images from the input sets into a "combined" directory, which is located at `data/train_images.combined` by default.
+The training program will copy images from the input training sets into a "combined" directory, which is located at `data/train_images.combined` by default.
 The model produced by the training will be saved to this directory also.